team-ebi/spacehop/README.md

 7) If you are a business owner, you can register your business on the Business Profile page, and you can toggle between User and Business messages in your inbox.

+Please note:
+Our styles are prioritized to work best on an Iphone X.

 ***

 ### For Contributors